 CEND - Capacity for Ecovillage Network Development

-This twelve-month long-term EVS project, starting in September 2017, is designed for two enthusiastic young people age 17-30 who are interested in ecovillages and sustainable living, and who want to gain experience in office and networking activities as well as in community-building, self-development and work in intercultural teams.
+This twelve-month long-term EVS project, starting in 2017, is designed for two enthusiastic young people age 17-30 who are interested in ecovillages and sustainable living, and who want to gain experience in office and networking activities as well as in community-building, self-development and work in intercultural teams.
 During the twelve months you will get to know the life of a Spanish ecovillage and gain experience in working at an international office!
-This opportunity is open for residents of Italy and the United Kingdom.
 For full details and how to apply, click here.

 Korogonas Ark, Greece